eitanaka/DATS6401_Final_Project/README.md

 - dash

 ## Contact
-For any questions or suggestions, feel free to contact Ei Tanaka at [email address].
+For any questions or suggestions, feel free to contact Ei Tanaka at [ei.tanaka@gwmail.gwu.edu].

 ## License
 This project is licensed under the [MIT License](LICENSE).